cristiantobol/developer-toolcamp/session_06_more_react.md

 the browser console.

 We also chained a `.catch` to the Promise which will be triggered when we get an unsuccessful response.
 We then log this response to the browser console.

-If for example your REST API is not running the log in the console will look something like: `Error getting recipes RequestError: TypeError: Failed to fetch` .
+If for example your REST API is not running the log in the console will look something
+like:
+`Error getting recipes RequestError: TypeError: Failed to fetch`

 ### Call the getRecipeData method from the constructor

-We've not called this method anywhere yet so we'll add a call to it now.
-We want to get this data when the App component is created so we'll add a constructor to it so we can call it in there.
-Add another method to the App class called `constructor` with the following code:
+We've not called the `getRecipeData` method anywhere yet so we'll add a call to it now.

+We want to get this data when the `App` component is created so we'll add a constructor to `App` so we can call `getRecipeData` there.

+Add another method called `constructor` to the `App` class with the following
+code:
 ```javaScript
 constructor(props) {
   super(props);